-Today, CNC machining is used for everything from creating medical devices to freight trains to marine propellers.
-While much of the CNC industry is specific to the machining of parts in manufacturing, CNC machining is also used to create highly detailed sculptures, 3D objects, wall art, custom furniture, interactive exhibits, and more.
+Today, CNC fabrication is used for everything from creating medical devices to freight trains to marine propellers.
+While much of the CNC industry is specific to the machining of parts in manufacturing, CNC fabrication is also used to create highly detailed sculptures, 3D objects, wall art, custom furniture, interactive exhibits, and more.
 For companies marketing with experiential activations, such as pop-ups, events or trade show booths, this provides a unique opportunity to use CNC fabrication to help create engaging physical environments.
-In this article, we’ll explain how CNC machining works and the possibilities for using the technology for exhibition design and fabrication.
+In this article, we’ll explain how CNC fabrication works and the possibilities for using the technology for experiential design and production.

 How CNC Machining Works